prrvchr/prrvchr.github.io/README.md

 ### ![gContactOOo logo][14] [gContactOOo][15]

-This extension gives you access to your phone contacts in LibreOffice (the contacts of your Android phone).
+This extension gives you access to your phone contacts in LibreOffice / OpenOffice (the contacts of your Android phone).

 Direct download: [gContactOOo.oxt][16]